OpenRTX/openrtx.github.io/posts/openrtx-office-hours-20260213.md

     * Still work required; nobody is actively working on this though
     * Silvano previously researched, seems like troubleshooting on other side of HC5000
     * Unclear how valuable this is at this point given that these devices are EOL
 * *[???]
-Please add some information on a public website about the APRS development timelime*
+Please add some information on a public website about the APRS development timeline*
     * Please refer to the release planning section at the top of the notes
     * No specific timeframe for APRS TX possible, need to look to community to contribute this as the core contributors are focusing on persistence